leeboardtools/mimon/README.md

 I had been using [jGnash](https://sourceforge.net/projects/jgnash/), which is great, but there are enough annoying things with Java and different versions of Java that I'm trying to escape from Java.

+This is very much a work in progress, I've been working on the engine, there is no UI.

 The project was created from my boilerplate [new_electron_react_bootstrap](<https://github.com/leeboardtools/new_electron_react_bootstrap).>